Trueballerdante/CS4843Project/README.md

     - Click Start Collection
     - Enter "thumbnails" for the Collection ID.
 Click next
     - Click "Auto-ID" for Document ID.
 Click Save
-  -
 - ### Functions
-  - Important: In order to use the functions service, you need to upgrade your projects payment plan to the Blaze Plan.
+  - Important: In order to use the Functions service, you need to upgrade your projects payment plan to the Blaze Plan.
+  - Functions are used to execute code, a function, when a trigger occurs.
+In our case the cloud function handles events triggered by the addition of new storage data.

 - ### Add Firebase to the app